Payments and payouts policy

 Creators are responsible for completing payout setup, selecting a supported payout country, and maintaining any required provider onboarding information.

-Fluencity may block or fail payout processing when the payout account is not ready, the provider is unsupported for that country, or the contract/payment state is no longer eligible.
+Fluencity may block or delay payout processing when the payout account is not ready, the provider is unsupported for that country, or the contract or payment state is no longer eligible.